 by Joshua Cassidy (2009, 7 min.)

 Using time-lapse photography and other techniques, this film captures the hypnotic and normally invisible movements of the creatures exposed at low tide on the Pacific coast.

 West Gallery: Mind Cinema

 The language of cinema presents a rich portal for investigating the range and nuance of the human experience.
-Drawing upon the science and phenomena explored in the Exploratorium’s West Gallery, this intimate theater is a venue for films that investigate diverse perspectives on thinking, feeling, social interaction, and the nature of being human.
+Drawing upon the science and phenomena explored in the Exploratorium’s National Science Foundation–funded Science of Sharing exhibition, the Mind Cinema is a venue for films that investigate diverse perspectives on thinking, feeling, social interaction, and the nature of being human.

 Are You the Favorite Person of Anybody?

 A surveyor asks passersby a deceptively simple yet deeply revealing question.

 Lucette Braune (2013, 8 min.)

 The anonymity and serendipity of city life come into focus in this visual narrative of a young woman working her way through the masses to complete simple daily errands.

 Set at a rural nursery school where adult supervision is inconspicuous, this charming documentary observes the creative world of children at play, drawing the viewer into the imaginations of rapidly developing minds.